Guide12 Hours Palmerston North

 41 Broadway Avenue, Palmerston North

 After dinner head for Brew Union for a night cap or two.
-This local brewery has over twenty taps, plenty of seating and an easy-to-view brewing set up at the front.
-One of their most popular beers The Swamp, is a hazy IPA with punchy hops and stone fruit flavours.
+This local brewery has over twenty taps, plenty of seating, and an easy-to-view brewing set up at the front.
+One of their most popular beers is The Swamp, a hazy IPA with punchy hops and stone fruit flavours.
 At 6.7% it’s almost sessionable.

 Don’t cross this spot off if you don’t drink beer though.
-They’ve also got extensive gin, wine and cocktail lists, and the dessert menu is similarly stacked.
+They’ve also got extensive gin, wine, and cocktail lists, and the dessert menu is similarly stacked.
 Classics like sticky date pudding, dark chocolate mousse and affogatos are done excellently.
-Or if you prefer a savoury finish, the cheese boards are top notch and made with local Cartwheel Creamery cuts.
+Or if you prefer a savoury finish, the cheese boards are top-notch and made with local Cartwheel Creamery cuts.